loganmarchione/loganmarchione.com/content/posts/2015/05/encrypted-external-drive-with-luks/index.md

 sudo dd if=/dev/zero of=/dev/sdb iflag=nocache oflag=direct bs=4096
 ```

 **Please don't copy/paste this command directly**, as you could risk destroying your current system.
-I'm not responsible for anything you break :)
+I'm not responsible for anything you break. :man_shrugging:

 ## Step 3 - Create partition